 The following enlightenment and education initiatives help employees to grasp various human rights issues and the importance of business activities keyed to human rights.
-As necessary, personnel participate in human rights risk assessment and other human rights management training sessions, nurturing and expanding knowledge vital in properly recognizing and evaluating human rights risks and their negative effects.
+When necessary, personnel participate in human rights management training sessions, nurturing and expanding knowledge vital in properly recognizing and evaluating human rights risks and their negative effects.